ogoffart/vptr/README.md

 ### Thin references

-This crates allows to easily opt in to light references to trait for a type, by having pointers to the virtual table within the object.
+This crates allows to easily opt in to thin references to trait for a type, by having pointers to the virtual table within the object.

 ```rust